 Men assume women’s role is simple.
 Women just need to open their legs and let men do the rest.
 Reproductive risk means that sex is a much more emotional experience for a woman than it ever is for a man.
 Women want autonomy over their own bodies.
 This is about personal privacy because women are not aroused with a lover.
 Men find this hard to understand because their responsiveness means they want a lover to stimulate them.

-A woman also has emotional needs and these are not generally appreciated by men because they are subtler than male sex drive.
-Women are more concerned with the non-sexual intimacy, which develops as couples spend time together sharing conversation, humour and friendship.
-Women enjoy the emotional sensations of dancing with a man they love.
-Men’s arousal prevents them appreciating these more romantic aspects of attraction.
+A woman’s emotional needs are not generally appreciated by men because they are much subtler than the very obvious male sex drive.
+Women are more concerned with non-sexual intimacy, which develops as couples spend time together.
+Women look for communication and support as well as the opportunity to share conversation, humour and friendship.
+Women hope to enjoy loving companionship.
+When a woman obtains the emotional rewards she needs (based on affectionate companionship), then she is often willing to satisfy a man’s sexual needs by offering intercourse.

+When a woman is in love, she enjoys the emotional sensations of dancing with a lover.
+Male arousal prevents men from appreciating these more romantic aspects of attraction.
 Women naturally respond with affection (hugging and kissing) when they love someone.
 Men translate any show of affection into a sexual invitation.
-Women come to resent this if a man is not an affectionate companion.
-Sex acts like a barometer in relationships.
-When a woman obtains the emotional rewards she needs (based on affectionate companionship) then she is often willing to satisfy a man’s sexual needs by offering intercourse.
+Women come to resent this if a man is unloving.
+Sex acts like a barometer in relationships because, as long as a woman feels loved and appreciated, she may offer a man the sex he needs.

 If a person is not prepared to embrace the needs and genuine desires of their partner, then they shouldn’t get into a relationship.
 People have to understand and be willing to provide what their partner needs more of in their relationship.
 (Stephan Labossiere 2012)